IlyaRastorguev/js-database/README.md

 ### **Waiting for initialization**

-In some cases for example when database is updating you need to hold your app for using database For that case you can subscribe for 'ready' event that fires when database is ready for accept transactions
+In some cases for example when database is updating you need to hold of using database from your app.
+For that case you can subscribe for 'ready' event that fires when database is ready for accept transactions

 For react users: